-Since 2012, the Company has separated the positions of Chairman of the Board of Directors and Chief Executive Officer and since 2010 he has an Independent Coordinating Director, since it keeps in the person of Da.
-Ana Palacio Vallelersundi as an added guarantee for the proper functioning of the Council.
-The internal structure guarantees that all the functions (Internal Audit, Legal Advice and Regulatory Compliance ...) that favor the control that the Board of Management must exercise respect for executive and business functions in charge of the Chief Executive Officer.
-The necessary independence being assigned organically and functionally, through the Secretary of the Council, to the President of the Board of Directors and the Board itself."
+Since 2012, the company has separated the posts of Chairman of the Board of Directors and Chief Executive Officer, and since 2010, it has had a Lead Independent Director, the post held by Ms Ana Palacio Vallelersundi, providing an additional guarantee that the Board is functioning properly.
+The internal structure guarantees that all the functions promoting the control that must be exercised by the Board of Directors in relation to the executive and business functions that fall to the Chief Executive Officer (Internal Audit, Legal Counsel and Compliance) maintain the necessary independence, and are organically and functionally assigned to the Chairman of the Board of Directors and to the Board itself through the Secretary to the Board.